RillingDev/rilling.dev/source/_posts/highly-inefficient-ways-to-store-images-in-css.md

 The idea for this article came to me when I looked through some relatively old projects of mine.
 One of those projects used JavaScript to convert an image file to a value that is usable with the CSS [`box-shadow`](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow) property in such a way that the box shadow produced looks like the original image.

-To understand how this works, it is important to note that `box-shadow` allow us to use them to draw an arbitrary amount of rectangular shapes that do not look like shadows: A shadow can take an X and Y offset, and the color of the shadow.
+To understand how this works, it is important to note that `box-shadow` allow us to use them to draw an arbitrary number of rectangular shapes that do not look like shadows: A shadow can take an X and Y offset, and the color of the shadow.
 When not specified, the blur of the shadow defaults to `0`, which means no blur.
 When applied to an element that is as large as a single pixel, this allows us to draw multiple "pixel"-shadows that look nothing like a shadow.
-This notation can be repeated any amount of times, allowing for multiple shadows on a single element.
+This notation can be repeated any number of times, allowing for multiple shadows on a single element.

 To encode an existing image, load it into a [`canvas`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) element.
 Then we iterate over every pixel and use [`CanvasRenderingContext2D.getImageData()`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/getImageData) to get the color data (as a tuple of the red, green, blue, and alpha channel respectively) for this pixel.
 We can then build a single shadow for this pixel with the same position and color.